bjindal4/grunt-treeshake/README.md

 ###Grunt options

+####inspect

+**Type:** Array

+**Default:** *undefined*

+The initial files to inspect for references to definitions.
+If inspect is undefined, all library files will be imported into build. **(currently in development)**

 ####wrap

 **Type:** String

-**Default:** undefined
+**Default:** Uses the grunt target name

-Wrap all of the code in a closure, an easy way to make sure nothing is leaking.
+Wraps all of the code in a closure, an easy way to make sure nothing is leaking.
 For variables that need to be public exports and global variables are made available.
-A namespace for the wrap shall provide access to the API.
+The value of wrap is the global variable exports will be available as.

 **Example**

 	treeshake: {
-            test: {
+            demo: {
                 options: {
-                    wrap: 'demo'
+                    wrap: 'myDemo',
+                    inspect: ['demo/*.js']
                 },
-                build: ['demo/*.js'], // reference to build files
                 files: {
                     'demo/treeshaked_lib.js': ['src/**/*.js']
                 }